MicrosoftDocs/architecture-center/docs/patterns/index.md

 - Component versioning is simple
 - Observability implementation can be delayed

 Design patterns don't eliminate notions such as these but can help bring awareness, compensations, and mitigations of them.
 Each cloud pattern has its own trade-offs.
 You need to pay attention more to why you're choosing a certain pattern than to how to implement it.
+In addition, you have to embrace [reactive principles](https://www.reactiveprinciples.org) from early on (not as an afterthought) to make your applications more responsive, resilient and elastic:

+- Always stay responsive even during times of unexpected failures
+- Embrace uncertainty in your architecture, expect failure and design for resilience
+- Design autonomous components that interact asynchronously and event-based
+- Tailor consistency per component and use eventual consistency whenever possible

 ## Challenges in cloud development